FlavorlessQuark/Challenger/README.md

 # What even ..?

-Challenger is a command line tool that lets you easily solve coding challenges from leetcode, advent of code and the euler project, all from your favorite text editor.
+Challenger is a command line tool that lets you easily solve coding problems from different places - Currently getting problems from : Project Euler

 ## ETC